Santhoshprathik/HouseSales_DataCleaning/README.md

 1. Downloaded data sets from kaggle
 2. Extracted data from excel to SQL tables using microsoft sql server
-3. Performed SQL Queries for data cleaning (Standardzing date format, Populate address, converting to "yes" and "No", deleting unnecessary columns and deleting duplicates)
+3. Performed SQL Queries for data cleaning (Standardizing date format, Populate address, converting to "yes" and "No", deleting unnecessary columns and deleting duplicates)